vagrant

 Cleaning Up a VM

-• vagrant destroy -- stops and deletes all traces of the vagrant machine
+-- stops and deletes all traces of the vagrant machinevagrant destroy -f

 Boxes

-• vagrant box outdated -- check for updates vagrant box update
+-- check for updates vagrant box updatevagrant box remove <name>

 Saving Progress